Un coche nuevo or un nuevo coche? Un buen día or un día bueno?

 The answer: it depends on what you are trying to say.

-Group 1 – Adjectives that must go after the noun
+Group 1 – Spanish adjectives that must go after the noun

 In this last group of adjectives is a type called adjetivos relacionales.
 They tell us something about type (eg. political), origin (eg. Australian) or form (e.g rectangular).